finos/perspective/docs/md/development.md

 ### Windows 10 specific instructions

-You need to use bash in order to build Perspective packages.
+You need to use bash in order to build Perspective JS packages.
 To successfully build on Windows 10, enable
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) and install the linux distribution of your choice.